 Michelle Pfeiffer is generating Oscar buzz for her critically-acclaimed turn in French Exit.
 Adapted by Patrick deWitt from his own eponymous novel, the dark comedy casts Pfeiffer as a miserable New York socialite who, having squandered her late husband’s fortune, is left penniless.
 Forced to sell her jewels, paintings, and lavish penthouse, she scrapes together enough money to flee to Paris with her son (Lucas Hedges) and cat, who may or may not be her reincarnated husband.
 Cinephiles are comparing Pfeiffer’s performance to French screen sirens Isabelle Huppert and Nathalie Baye, making this high-society satire feel a bit more authentique.
 (Release date: February 12)

-Robin Wright needed an escape from the hatred plaguing modern society—specifically, —so she found herself directing a new movie about human kindness.
+Robin Wright needed an escape from the hatred plaguing modern society—specifically, bullying on Twitter—so she found herself directing a new movie about human kindness.
 Newly widowed and grief-stricken, Edie (also played by Wright) goes off the grid, buys a remote cabin on the side of a mountain with no electricity or running water, and tries to live off the land.
 But even if you wouldn’t personally deal with an equivalent crisis by running away to Wyoming, Wright invites us all to retreat from life’s distractions and do some healing up on that mountain.
 (Release date: February 12)

 The Bridesmaids Oscar nominees are back together again in this wacky flick about two lifelong friends, Barb (Kristen Wiig) and Star (Annie Mumolo), who embark on the adventure of a lifetime when they leave their small Midwestern town for the first time ever for a wild girls’ trip to Florida—replete with tropical-print dresses, all-night bacchanalia, and (spoiler alert!) a shirtless Jamie Dornan on the beach.
 (Release date: February 12)